jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*Contents of /boot*](images/Chapter-11/GRUB/slash-boot.png "/boot")

 You will notice that there is a vmlinuz kernel image per each instance that corresponds to the TUI entries in the previous image.
 The file that is loaded first is actually the ```initrd.img-X.XX.X-XX``` file.
 This is the pre-kernel which contains all the drivers neccesary for the kernel to use before the root filesystem has been mounted.
-The initrd file is gzip compressed and is decompressed on each boot.
-Once the initrd temporary filesystem is loaded, with its own /etc and own /bin, the vmlinuz.* file which is the actual kernel is now loaded into memory and begins to unmount and remove the initrd from memory as it is no longer needed.
+The *initrd* file is gzip compressed and is decompressed on each boot.
+Once the initrd temporary filesystem is loaded, with its own /etc and own /bin, the *vmlinuz* file which is the actual kernel is now loaded into memory and begins to unmount and remove the initrd from memory as it is no longer needed.

 ### GRUB